GraemeBradbury/animated-potato/Growth/guide-for-writing.md

 * Use graphics - pictures are easier to comprehend.
 * Trim connective tissue - reduce linking and transition text, connecting words makes noisy prose.
 * Delete weasel words and qualifiers - eg "very", "generally", qualifiers makes prose mushy.

+##Front Loading
+Start with statement and conclusions, then follow with the reasoning that got me there.